International Organization for Biological Crystallization

 The International Organization for Biological Crystallization (IOBCr) is a non-profit, scientific organization for scientists who study the crystallization of biological macromolecules and develop crystallographic methodologies for their study.
 It was founded in 2002 to create a permanent organ for the organization of the International Conferences for the crystallization of Biological Macromolecules (ICCBM).
 The ICCBM conferences are organized biannually with venues that change regularly to maintain an international character.
 The objective of the IOBCr is the exchange of research results and encourage practical applications of biological crystallization.
 It organizes and supports interdisciplinary workshops.
 The attendance at the ICCBM meetings includes bio-crystallographers, biochemists, physicists, and engineers.
-The last International Conferences on Crystallization of Biological Macromolecules ICCBM15 was held in Hamburg, Germany.